August 2012

 * Derived from data collected in the World Values Survey.

 Cultural Homing Device was commissioned by the Salamanca Arts Centre for Made in China, Australia, a touring survey exhibition of Australian-Chinese artists curated by Greg Leong.
+Please click on the cover image to the right for the catalogue.

-The exhibition tour itinerary is below and the catalogue is available here.
+The exhibition tour itinerary is below:

 Long Gallery, Salamanca Arts Centre, Hobart 1 Aug - 5 Sep 2012